DorothyLindman/figma-string-mgr/README.md

 * __Update the text node from the corresponding data record.__

 * __Work with permissions-restricted data sources.__
-    There are a few plugins that are close to the funtionality we need, but these plugins require the data to be available publicly.
-We need a plugin that uses files with restriced permissions (e.g., local files, private GitHub gists, Google Sheets or JSON files published behind a firewall, etc.).
+    The plugin must use files with restriced permissions (e.g., local files, private GitHub gists, Google Sheets or JSON files published behind a firewall, etc.).

-* __Provide a basic or "bare bones" user interface.__
+* __Provide a basic user interface.__
     At a minimum, the UI needs to let the user indicate a data source (by selecting a file, entering a URL, etc.), choose to update selected layers or update all layers, and activate the update process.